 - Roast in heated oven anywhere from 20 to 35 minutes, shaking the pan every 10 minutes or so for even cooking.
 Don't rush it, make sure the chickpeas turn a deeper golden brown and the exterior is nice and crispy, that's when they're ready.

 - Season roasted chickpeas.
-Once you take the chickpeas out of the oven, immediately season with spices of your choice.
-This time, I used za'atar, sumac, and harissa blend (up to 2 teaspoon each) for warm Middle Eastern and Moroccan notes.
-Play with the amounts to your liking, and change up the spices according to what you have. (see more flavor ideas up in the post)
+Once you take the chickpeas out of the oven, and immediately season with za'atar, sumac, and harissa blend (up to 2 teaspoons each) for warm Middle Eastern and Moroccan notes.
+Play with the amounts to your liking, and change up the spices according to what you have on hand.

 - Roasted chickpeas from dried: If you'd like to make this recipe from dry chickpeas, do not cook them!
 Simply soak the dry chickpeas in plenty of water for 24 hours.
 They will expand and at least double in size, that's what you want.
 Follow the same instructions for drying and roasting.

-- Storage Tip: You can store cooled roasted chickpeas in a glass jar.
+- Storage tip: You can store cooled roasted chickpeas in a glass jar.
 They'll last for 4 to 5 days.
-And Leaving the jar lid a bit lose allows the chickpeas to breath, keeping them crispy for longer.
+And leaving the jar lid a bit loose allows the chickpeas to breathe, keeping them crispy for longer.
 You can also freeze them for later, but keep in mind that they will be chewy rather than crispy when they thaw out.

 - Visit our online shop to browse our olive oil bundles and all-natural and organic spices used this recipe and more!

-*This post originally appeared on The Mediterranean Dish in fall of 2019 and has been recently updated with new information for readers' benefit.
-Enjoy!
+*This post originally appeared on The Mediterranean Dish in 2019 and has been recently updated with new information for readers' benefit.